xiaoliangstd/unitree_guide-docs/source/docs/Common/fsm.md

 <br>

 ### Trotting
-Trotting gait, when the robot will walk using a Trotting gait.
+In this state, the robot will walk using a given gait.

 ![Switch](../../images/gif/trot_new.gif)
 <center>
 <br>